 We continuously monitor the creditworthiness of reinsurers in order to determine our risk of recoverability on an individual and aggregate basis, and a provision for uncollectible reinsurance is recorded if needed.
-No amounts have been deemed unrecoverable in the three-years ended December 31, 2017.
+No amounts have been deemed unrecoverable in the three-years ended December 31, 2018.

 (2) Affiliate company.
+A.M.
+Best rating is A+.